Anna Betina is our Toddler division coordinator and Half-Day Toddler lead teacher. She began teaching in 2009 and joined our School in 2017.

 GMS: Where did you grow up, and do you mind sharing one favorite memory from childhood?

-AB: My favorite memory is playing outside with my friends without adult supervision.
-Also, going to camps each summer without parents for 6 weeks.
+AB: I grew up in Ukraine.
+My favorite memory is playing outside with my friends without adult supervision.
+Also, going to camps each summer without parents for six weeks.

 GMS: Do you have any pets?
 If so, what are they and what are they named?